roppenheimer/AndroidAPS-alt-Guide/docs/pages/Building-APK.md

 ![release full signature](https://user-images.githubusercontent.com/9692866/38299493-8838e38a-37fa-11e8-8c28-3fa6071e7a76.png)

 * Select the build type and flavor as shown in the screenshot.
 Build Type = 'Release' should be your default choice. ('Debug' is just for people doing coding.)
 * Select the flavor you want to build.
-You need "full".
+Normally you need "full".

-    * full (i.e. recommendations automatically enacted in closed looping)
+    * full (i.e. recommendations are automatically enacted in a closed loop)
-    * openloop (i.e. recommendations given to user to manually enact)
+    * openloop (i.e. recommendations are given to the user to enact manually)
-    * pumpcontrol (i.e. remote control for pump, no looping)
+    * pumpcontrol (i.e. basic remote control for the pump, no looping)
-    * nsclient (i.e. looping data of another user is displayed and careportal entries can be added)
+    * nsclient (i.e. Nightscout client, displays the loop data of another user and enables Careportal entries to be added)

 *   Select V1 "Jar Signature" (V2 is optional) and click Finish.